-g) Repayment of collected flat fee to certain investors and commission sharing agreements
+g Repayment of collected flat fee to certain investors and commission sharing agreements

 At its sole discretion, the Management Company may agree with individual investors to repay to those investors part of the flat fee it has collected from them.
+This applies especially if institutional investors invest large amounts directly and on a long-term basis.